Whole Home Standby Generators — Built for South Carolina Life.

 A whole home standby generator is a permanently installed backup power system connected directly to your home's electrical panel and natural gas or propane supply.
 The moment utility power fails, an

-Automatic Transfer Switch (ATS) detects the outage and activates the generator automatically within seconds.
+The Automatic Transfer Switch (ATS) detects the outage and activates the generator within seconds.

 You don't flip a switch.
 You don't run an extension cord.
 You don't even have to be home.
 Power is simply restored — quietly and automatically — and your life goes on.

-When utility power returns, the system seamlessly transfers back on its own.
+When utility power returns, the system seamlessly transfers back on.

 10 Reasons South Carolina Homeowners Invest in Standby Generators